apendley/CCNodeRecursiveDispatch/readme.txt

 	}];
 }

+ex: create an aggregated bounding box using the bounding box of all of a node's descendents using a function as a visitor

+void mergeBoundingBox(CCNode* node, void* data)
+{
+	CGRect* pRect = (CGRect*)data;
+	*pRect = CGRectUnion(*pRect, node.boundingBox);
+}

+-(CGRect)aggregateBoundingBoxForNode:(CCNode*)node
+{
+	CGRect boundingBox = CGRectZero;
+	[self visitDescendants:mergeBoundingBox withData:&boundingBox];
+	return boundingBox;
+}

-ex: create an aggregated bounding box using the bounding box of all of a node's descendents
+ex: create an aggregated bounding box using the bounding box of all of a node's descendents using a block as a visitor

 -(CGRect)aggregateBoundingBoxForNode:(CCNode*)node
 {